lidofinance/steth-price-feed/specification.md

 # stETH Price Oracle

-Lido intends to provide secure and reliable price feed for stETH for protocol that intend to integrate it.
-Unfortunately, Chainlik is not available for stETH and Uniswap TWAP is not feasible at the moment (we'd want deep liquidity on stETH/ETH pair for this price, but Uni v2 doesn't allow tight curves for similaraly-riced coins).
+Lido intends to provide secure and reliable price feed for stETH for protocols that intend to integrate it.
+Unfortunately, Chainlik is not available for stETH and Uniswap TWAP is not feasible at the moment: we'd want deep liquidity on stETH/ETH pair for this price, but Uni v2 doesn't allow tight curves for similaraly-priced coins.

-stETH has deep liquidity in Curve pool (link) but it doesn't have a TWAP capability, so that's out too.
+stETH has deep liquidity in the [Curve pool](https://etherscan.io/address/0xdc24316b9ae028f1497c275eb9192a3ea0f67022) but it doesn't have a TWAP capability, so that's out, too.
 In the moment Curve price is flashloanable, if not easily.
-We decided that in a pinch we can provide a "price anchor" that would attest that "stETH/ETH price on curve used to be around in recent past" and a price oracle that could provide a reasonably safe estimation of current stETH/ETH price.
+We decided that in a pinch we can provide a "price anchor" that would attest that "stETH/ETH price on Curve used to be around in recent past" (implemented using the Merkle price oracle) and a price feed that could provide a reasonably safe estimation of current stETH/ETH price.

 ## Vocabulary

-*Current price* - current price of stETH on Curve pool.
+* **Current price**—current price of stETH on Curve pool.
 Flashloanable.
-*Safe price* -
-*Historical price* -
-*Safe price range*
+* **Historical price**—the price of stETH on Curve pool that was at least 15 blocks ago.
+May be older than 15 blocks: in that case, the pool price that was 15 blocks ago differs from the "historical price" by no more than `N`%.
+* **Safe price range**—the range from `historical price - N%` to `min(historical price + N%, 1)`.
+* **Safe price**—the price that's within the safe price range.

+The parameter `N` is configured by the price feed admin; we're planning to initially set it to `5%`.

 ## stETH price feed specification